ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 {"id":1,"name":"Clicky McCliickHouse","username":"Clicky","email":"clicky@clickhouse.com","address":[{"street":"Victor Plains","suite":"Suite 879","city":"Wisokyburgh","zipcode":"90566-7771","geo":{"lat":-43.9509,"lng":-34.4618}}],"phone_numbers":["010-692-6593","020-192-3333"],"website":"clickhouse.com","company":{"name":"ClickHouse","catchPhrase":"The real-time data warehouse for analytics"},"dob":"2007-03-31"}
 ```

-We have minimal data in our example above, but as shown below we can query the tuple fields by their period delimited names.
+In our example above, we have minimal data, but as shown below, we can query the tuple fields by their period-delimited names.

 ```sql
 SELECT